folio-org/folio-analytics/sql/derived_tables/README.md

 These queries create "derived tables" which are helper tables to simplify writing ad hoc queries.

 The tables are created in the schema `folio_reporting`.
-We suggest granting full permissions to the `ldp` user, as in the examples below, but this is not required.
+For security reasons, we suggest creating a separate database user, for example `ldpreport`, and granting permissions for that user to create tables only in the schema `folio_reporting`.

 Before running the queries for the first time, the schema should be
 created: